shriraam2007/ai-ml-project-sem2/README.md

 - **Predefined Responses** – It covers common topics like exam pattern & books
 - **Help Command** – Displays topics on which information is available
 - **Exit Option** – End chat anytime
-- **Keyword Matching** – Identifies user queries  by picking the keywords
+- **Keyword Matching** – Identifies user queries by matching the keywords
 - **Simple Design** – Easy to understand and modify

 ---